qrvey/partner-portal/docs/composer/07-Creating Charts/07-Chart Types/bullet.md

 ### Styles
+The Styles section enables you to control various visual elements of the charts, such as colors, labels, and more.
+It is available for most chart types, and the options vary depending on the chart selected.
+For a glossary of all styles, see [Styles](../09-Configure%20charts/chart-styles.md).
+Style options specific to this chart are listed below.

 * **Bullet Color** - change the color of the bullet.
 * **Threshold Opacity** - decrease the opacity from the default 100% or by typing a number in the box, and decide how opaque you want your threshold to appear in contrast with the target and the needle.